syncfusion-content/winui-docs/winui/Ribbon/Getting-Started.md

 ## Add RibbonBackstage to the ribbon ##

-Backstage View is accessible by clicking the "File" tab near the top-left of the application window.

 The Ribbon backstage provides a separate view to the ribbon and can be added by using the `Backstage` property of ribbon control.
+You can view the Backstage by clicking the application menu button, which is placed before the ribbon tabs.
 You can also host `BackstageView` in the ribbon backstage.
-To open the backstage view in the ribbon, click the `File` tab near the top left of the ribbon.

 {% tabs %}
 {% highlight xaml %}